nianticlabs/simplerecon/README.md

 This code is for non-commercial use; please see the [license file](LICENSE) for terms.
 If you do find any part of this codebase helpful, please cite our paper using the BibTex below and link this repo.
 Thanks!

+## 🗺️ Overview

+SimpleRecon takes as input posed RGB images, and outputs a depth map for a target image.

 ## ⚙️ Setup

 Assuming a fresh [Anaconda](https://www.anaconda.com/download/) distribution, you can install dependencies with: